openstack-archive/bareon-allocator/doc/source/architecture.rst

 Dynamic schema parser
 ---------------------

-In the current version we user flat schema, it's a list which consists of dictionaries.
+In the current version we use flat schema, it's a list which consists of dictionaries.

 Basic syntax
 ~~~~~~~~~~~~